martiantux/kOS-Hoverslam/README.md

 doesn't consider drag anyway.

 Example:
-Here is a video demonstrating the script performing a hoverslam well enough to land an 18 meter tall 20 tonne stage on its engine. https://youtu.be/gyoqlJt9f00 [This was using an old version of the script and will be updated soon]
+Here is a video demonstrating the script performing a hoverslam well enough to land on the engine bell, even with the extreme deceleration the landing is precise enough to not tip or explode: https://youtu.be/nYz5GrC2BIM